 Basic trimpot (trimmer potentiometer) properties

-Instead of leaving the other terminal of the resistive element end floating, it can be connected directly to the wiper.
+Instead of leaving the unused terminal of the resistive element end floating, it can be connected directly to the wiper.
 The wiper output will ignore this connection unless the wiper loses connection to the resistive element.
-Then the full resistance will be delivered to the output.
+If that happens, then the full resistance will be delivered to the output.

 - Voltage divider: When both ends of the trimpot resistive element terminals are connected to a voltage, then the wiper will output a fraction of that voltage based on the position of the trimpot wiper.
 The trimpot is commonly connected across the power supply, and the output voltage is usually in relationship to 0V ground.